Bishop Wood is a large, commercial wood a few minutes’ drive from (and about halfway between) Selby and Sherburn in Elmet.

 It is managed as a commercial wood by Forest Enterprise, but their activities are limited and seldom interfere with birdwatching.
 It is planted predominantly with poplar, pine and sycamore trees but native trees such as Alder and Oak can also be found.

 A good range of typical woodland birds can be seen and include Woodcock, Tawny Owl, Great Spotted Woodpecker and a range of the commoner warblers and finches.
 There is a small heronry and Nuthatches are now seen with some regularity, whilst Common Crossbills are occasional visitors.
-Long-eared Owls and Nightjars have occurred in the past, but have not been recorded for several years.
+Long-eared Owls and Nightjars have occurred in the past.